Nichi Vendola: Member of Parliament

-In 1992, Vendola was elected to the Chamber of Deputies, to a seat which he held until 2005.
+In 1992, Vendola was elected to the Chamber of Deputies, a seat which he held until 2005.
 As a member of the Antimafia Commission, he came to prominence as a strong opponent of the Mafia and organised crime.

 In 2005, Vendola ran for the first primary election ever held in Italy, held by the centre-left coalition The Union to choose their candidate for the presidency of the Apulia region.
 He won the primary over the rival Francesco Boccia.
 Many moderates in the alliance criticised the choice, since it appeared impossible that a communist homosexual could be elected president of a southern Italian region such as Apulia, generally considered to be conservative and strongly Catholic.
 Vendola identifies as a "believer" (in the line of Pax Christi): he once said that "the most important book for a communist like me is the Bible".